Major US Fuel Marketer Protects its Brand Promise and Revenue Stream:

 Sole supplier of covert markers for market-leading, global racing fuel brand

-In response to their problem, Authentix presented a fuel marking program solution using core technologies that included mass differentiated markers and gas chromatography-mass spectrometry (GC-MS) analysis, a technology well understood to be the “gold standard” in forensic analysis.
+In response to their challenges, Authentix presented a fuel authentication solution using core technologies that included mass differentiated markers and gas chromatography-mass spectrometry (GC-MS) analysis, a technology considered to be the “gold standard” in forensic analysis.

-In an effort to realize cost synergies associated with the acquisition, the OMC merged both entities to a single gasoline additive package.
-The OMC included the Authentix fuel marker as part of the new additive package.
+In an effort to realize cost synergies associated with the acquisition, the oil company merged both entities to a single gasoline additive package.
+The oil company included the Authentix fuel marker as part of the new additive package.

-The OMC experienced a volume increase of 7% in the first year, which was directly attributed to a reduction in the commingling of non-branded gasoline into the wholesaler network.
+The oil company has experienced a 7% decrease in failure rate directly attributed to a reduction in the commingling of non-branded gasoline with branded product.

-Over the past twelve years, the fuel marking program has evolved to meet the changing program needs of the oil marketing company.
-The reductions in commingling and improved terminal operations have provided their customers assurance of a vastly superior product.
+Since its inception in 2002, the fuel authentication program has evolved to meet the changing needs of the oil marketing company.
+The reductions in commingling and improved terminal operations have provided their customers assurance of a vastly superior product, increasing brand confidence and competitive advantage.

 Transparent enforcement of a more stringent supply chain has resulted in a level playing field, assuring standardization of quality levels across the wholesaler network.
 Protection of the supply chain has also resulted in increased revenues by reducing the substitution of non-branded products.